-There are a number of these abandoned research bases as most areas are not suitable for permanent habitation.
-Scott’s Hut is one such abandoned base, however its purpose was to house the race to the pole by Robert Scott and then later for further expeditions by Ernest Shakleton.
+There are a number of these abandoned research bases in Antarctica as most areas are not suitable for permanent habitation.
+The Argentinian Almirante Brown Antarctic Base is one such example.
+Scott’s Hut is another, however its purpose was to house the race to the pole by Robert Falcon Scott and then later for further expeditions by Ernest Shackleton.

 The southern pole of inaccessibility is one of the the most remote, inhospitable places on earth so it is a testament to those operating in such extreme environments that anything was built there in the first place.